Style Brush

 Operation Instructions

-1. Select an object in an editable layer, and use its style as the base style.
+1. Select an object in an editable layer to use its style as the base style.

-3. Then, on the current map, click an object that you want to assign the base style to, or box select multiple objects.
+3. Then click on an object on the current map that you want to apply the base style to, or box select multiple objects.

-4. If you want to apply this style to more objects, continue clicking or box selecting the objects to be assigned the style.
+4. If you want to assign this style to more objects, continue clicking or box selecting the objects to be assigned.

 5. Press the ESC key or right-click the mouse to end the operation.